Smartling/SmartlingHelp/_v2endpoints/files/download-original-file.md

       type: string
       required: true
       description_markdown:
-        Unique identifier for the file you w
+        Unique identifier for the file to be downloaded.

 response:
   json_markdown: |